fookseng/Pytorch-Detectron2-object-detection-and-segmentation/README.md

 Finally, let's start our training.
 Run the file 'train.py'.\
 `~$ python3 train.py`

-_You will first see 3 images displayed one by one(press 'space' to skip to next one).
+_You will first see 3 images displayed one by one(press 'space' to skip to the next one).
 This is to confirm we have registered our dataset correctly.
-After the 3rd image displayed, the training process will start._
+After the 3rd image displayed, the training process will start._\
 ![training]()